ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 3. The **Scrum Team and its stakeholders** inspect (reviews) the results and adjust for the next Sprint.
 4. And **repeating** this cycle continuously.

-Scrum is simple.
+**Scrum is simple**.
 Try it as is to see if its philosophy, theory, and structure help achieve goals and create value.
 The [**Scrum framework**](docfiles/Scrum-Framework-with-sdo-logo-9.29.23.pdf) is purposefully incomplete, defining **only** the necessary parts to implement Scrum theory.
 Scrum is built upon by the **collective intelligence of the people using** it.
 Rather, than provide people with detailed instructions, the rules of Scrum guide their relationships and interactions.